By Xam Riche on April 6, 2026 • 14 min read

 This is also where people accidentally confuse healthy with gentle.
 If a bowl contains canned legumes, several vegetables, fruit, seeds, and a sweetened dressing, it can still feel rough even if each ingredient looked reasonable on its own.
 That is why this article pairs well with FODMAP stacking explained and why healthy foods still cause bloating.

 If you want these proteins to become more repeatable across the week, use low-FODMAP meal prep for the batch-cooking system and low-FODMAP snacks for the lighter protein backups between meals.
+If the real problem is shared household dinner, use low-FODMAP family meals without separate cooking to turn one vegetarian protein anchor into a shared base with flexible add-ons.
+If the question has expanded beyond protein into calcium, iron, zinc, magnesium, and fiber diversity, use nutrient gaps on a restrictive gut diet.

 Bottom line: the meal usually gets quieter when you pick one anchor and stop asking every supporting ingredient to do too much.